ericstrobl/CCI/README.md

 # Installation

-The package depends on the MASS and momentchi2 packages on CRAN, so please install these first.
+The package depends on the MASS and pcalg packages on CRAN, so please install these first.
 Then:

 > library(MASS)